Intricate-Dev-Team/IntricateEngineDocs/docs/style/comments.md

 // Fix this later
 ```

+!!! note
-> **Note**: This pattern may be used for documenting private/internal members as well as non-obvious code behavior inside methods.
+    This pattern may be used for documenting private/internal members as well as non-obvious code behavior inside methods.

 Instead, prefer tagged comments with clear, traceable meaning: